 Recognising the range of complex individual Special Education Needs and disabilities of the pupils at Mountjoy School, and holding this in regard at all times by:

-Creating a secure a happy environment for all children to enable them to discover, learn, achieve and flourish to their full potential.
+Creating a secure and happy environment for all children to enable them to discover, learn, achieve and flourish to their full potential.

 Leading and managing the school staff team in pursuance of the school’s aims.